-- 1. Check if all the motor fastening bolts are tightened; - Measure the winding insulation resistances, making sure they are within the specified values; - Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - 4.
+- Check if all the motor fastening bolts are tightened; Measure the winding insulation resistances , making sure they are within the specified values; - Check if the motor is clean and if the packages, measuring instruments and alignment devices were removed from the motor operating area; - 4.
 Check if coupling connecting components are in perfect operating conditions, duly tightened and greased, where necessary; - 5.
-Check if the motor is correctly aligned; - 6.
-Check if the bearings are properly lubricated.
-The lubricant must be of the type specified on the nameplate; - 7.
-Check the oil level of oil-lubricated bearings.
+Check if the motor is correctly aligned; - Check if the bearings are properly lubricated.
+The lubricant must be of the type specified on the nameplate; - Check the oil level of oil-lubricated bearings.
 Bearings with forced lubrication must have the oil pressure and flow as specified on their nameplate; - 8.
-Inspect the cable connections of accessories (thermal protectors, grounding, space heaters, etc.); - 9.
-Check if all electrical connections comply with the motor connection diagram; - 10.
-Check if the motor is properly grounded; - 11.
-The cables connected to the stator and rotor main terminals must be properly tightened in order to prevent their short-circuit or loosening; - 12.
-Inspect the cooling system.
+Inspect the cable connections of accessories (thermal protectors, grounding, space heaters, etc.); - Check if all electrical connections comply with the motor connection diagram; - 10.
+Check if the motor is properly grounded; - The cables connected to the stator and rotor main terminals must be properly tightened in order to prevent their short-circuit or loosening; - Inspect the cooling system.
 In water-cooled motors, inspect the operation of the radiator water supply system.
 In motors with independent ventilation, check the rotation direction of the fans; - 13.
-Motor air inlets and outlets must be unobstructed; - 14.
-The moving parts of the motor must be protected to prevent accidents: - 15.
+Motor air inlets and outlets (if any) must be unobstructed; - 14.
+The moving parts of the motor must be protected to prevent accidents; - 15.
 The terminal box covers must be correctly fastened; - 16.
 Check if the power supply voltage and frequency comply with the data on the motor nameplate; - 17.
-Check if the purge and pressurization device (if any) is correctly installed and adjusted according to its nameplate. - 18.
-Check if the radial locking device on the upper bearing (if any) has been replaced, as per item 4.2.3;
+Inspect the operation of the anti-reversion devices (if any). - Check if the radial locking device on the upper bearing (if any) has been replaced, as per item 4.2.3;